jgraichen/toque/README.md

-# Toque - Cap of a Chef
+# Toque - The cap of a Chef

 **Toque** combines the power of *chef-solo* and *capistrano*.
 It allows you to run chef cookbooks with chef-solo as part of your capistrano deploy process.